 Basically, you put a ball of dough between two plates.
 Then you push a lever to make the plates close, and they flatten the dough.

 It saves time and energy…sounds pretty great, right?
-I’m a big believer of spending as little time as necessary in the kitchen to provide my family with nutritious and delicious food.
-Meal planning is ONE of my secret weapons to make this happen.
+I’m a big believer of spending as little time as necessary in the kitchen to provide my family with nutritious and delicious food, and the tortilla press is a helpful tool to make that happen.

 Ready to take the stress out of the kitchen?